This post has been sponsored by H&R Block.

 Every 3-4 years get rid of:

-- Tax returns (at least 3 years from due date of return, or about four calendar years)
+- Tax returns (at least three years from the due date of return, or about four calendar years)

 - Paycheck stubs (only until W-2 form has been reconciled)